loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 you may need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.

-The Alfresco server is packaged as a war file and can be found in: c:\alfresco\tomcat\webapps\web-client.war
+The Alfresco server is packaged as an ear file and can be found in:
+~/alfresco/jboss/server/default/deploy/web-client.ear

-The Alfresco 'db_setup.bat' performs the following MySQL commands:
+The Alfresco 'db_setup.sh' performs the following MySQL commands:

-c:\mysql\bin\mqslqadmin -u root -p create alfresco c:\mysql\bin\mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
+mqslqadmin -u root -p create alfresco mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
                    identified by 'alfresco' with grant option;"

-The Alfresco 'alf_start_jb.bat' starts the database and runs JBoss's 'run.bat'.
+The Alfresco 'alf_start_jb.sh' starts the database and runs JBoss's 'run.sh'.
-The 'alf_stop_jb.bat' runs JBoss's 'shutdown.bat' and shutsdown the database.
+The 'alf_stop_jb.sh' runs JBoss's 'shutdown.sh' and shutsdown the database.